The General Osteopathic Council (GOsC) was established by the Osteopaths Act 1993 to ‘provide for the regulation of the profession of osteopathy’.

 Failure to comply with the standards of practice may result in Fitness to Practise proceedings being brought against an osteopath.

 The title ‘osteopath’ is protected by law, and only those included on the UK Statutory Register are entitled to practise in the UK.
-There are 5,194 osteopaths on the Register: 2,632 women and 2,562 men (as at 1 September 2016).
+There are 5,456 osteopaths on the Register: 2,773 women and 2,683 men (as at 1 January 2020).
 Unregistered practice is a criminal offence.
-See the Protection of title page for information about what to do if you think someone is calling themself an osteopath when they are not on the Register.
+See the Protection of title page for information about what to do if you think someone is calling themselves an osteopath when they are not on the Register.

 Osteopaths who have qualified in the UK or overseas must meet certain requirements in order to be registered with the GOsC.
 For more information about these, see Becoming an osteopath.

-The GOsC is currently developing a continuing fitness to practise scheme to provide additional assurance to patients that healthcare professionals continue to meet their profession’s standards.
+A new CPD scheme for osteopaths began rolling out from 1 October 2018.
+The purpose of the new scheme is to provide additional assurance to patients that healthcare professionals continue to meet their profession’s standards.
 This process is often referred to as ‘revalidation’ but the term ‘continuing fitness to practise’ reflects more closely what we are seeking to achieve, by building on our current CPD scheme to demonstrate that osteopaths remain up to date and fit to practise.

 Assuring the quality of education

 Osteopathy courses must be accredited as Recognised Qualification courses by the GOsC, and they are validated by UK universities.
 The Council has worked in collaboration with the Quality Assurance Agency for Higher Education, the Institute of Osteopathy and the osteopathic educational institutions to develop the Osteopathy Benchmark Statement, which outlines the exacting standards required for osteopathic training.